-Based on the figures above, for both the iOS and Android apps, Asia is predicted to have the lowest overall app revenue growth.
-The most recent data illustrates that the overall income generated by mobile apps in the first half of 2021 is about $50.1 billion.
-Here iOS apps provide $32.8 billion, and Android apps take $17.3 billion.
-There’s a gap at the moment but according to the prognosis it is about to become smaller in time.
+Nevertheless, it's important to remember that these statistics are initially mere numbers until they are translated into actual revenue.
+Taking into account the figures mentioned earlier, both iOS and Android apps are projected to experience the lowest overall app revenue growth in Asia.
+The most recent data indicates that the combined income generated by mobile apps in the first half of 2021 reached approximately $50.1 billion.
+Out of this total, iOS apps accounted for $32.8 billion, while Android apps contributed $17.3 billion.
+Currently, there exists a gap between the two, but according to predictions, this gap is expected to gradually diminish over time.

 Have an exciting project on your mind?

 We're ready to help!
 Get consult with our specialist right here.